Get your finances sorted

 There is also the gamble you're taking with the survey and solicitors’ fees - and sometimes it can all turn into a game of poker.

 You may be able to avoid valuation fees by getting a mortgage with a free survey, but this could push up the interest rate you'll pay on the mortgage, meaning you'd end up paying more over the lifetime of the mortgage anyway.

 Similarly, you may be able to find a solicitor who will only charge you if the transaction completes - but the fees he or she charges may then be higher than normal.

 And remember that you absolutely have to complete your purchase within 28 days.
-Normally the buying process takes at least twice this long.
+Normally the buying process can take much longer.
 So you may have to do a lot of chasing, and incur some hair-loss along the way.

 The important thing is not to rest on your laurels and wait for everything to happen by itself.
 It may seem a bit much, but we've been told it's good to be chasing both the solicitors and lenders at least twice a week and asking them what's outstanding, and what's being done about it.

 The plus side is that the quicker the transaction takes place, the quicker you can collect the keys to your new home.